williambeckaskenaizer/wqts-geocode-script/README.md

 - drag "address_geocoder.py" into the window.
 A directory should appear
 - Hit enter.
 Assuming python is installed correctly, it will run
 ## Windows:
-- Run the file address_geocoder inside the "dist" folder
+- Install python 3, and MAKE SURE to tick the "add to path option" in the installer
+- open CMD
+- type "python " (including the space), then drag the file onto the CMD window, and hit enter